sashajdn/orderbook/README.md

 # Orderbook

-Lets answer the following question: How fast can we make a orderbook in go?
+Lets answer the following question: How fast can we make a orderbook go?